TobiA34/Toy-Work-Shop-website/README.md

 # Toy-Work-Shop-website

+SETUP:
+...

-Need to have XAMPP version 3.4.2 to run this project\n Start up XAMPP\n
+// XAMPP 3.4.2 is needed to run this project
+//start_up XAMPP by clicking start.
-You need to run the create data to create the database.,
+//Run create_data.php to create the data
+// Then run about.php to go to the home screen